elixir-europe/rdmkit/pages/your_domain/virology.md

 * FAIRsharing resources for metadata selection
   * Refer to the [EVORA collection](https://fairsharing.org/5449) of FAIRsharing-referenced metadata standards for pandemic preparedness and response.
   * Consult {% tool "fairsharing" %} registries to identify suitable standards for different types of virology datasets.
-  * Integrate epidemiological and genomic data for outbreak analysis
-  * Utilize phylodynamic workflows (e.g., BEAST, Nextstrain, or TreeTime) to combine genomic data with epidemiological models, enabling real-time outbreak tracking.
+  * Integrate epidemiological and genomic data for outbreak analysis, by utilizing phylodynamic workflows (e.g., BEAST, Nextstrain, or TreeTime), enabling real-time outbreak tracking.
   * Implement structured pipelines for linking viral genome sequences with patient and outbreak metadata.
 * Apply domain-specific vocabularies for consistent annotation
   * Utilize the [EVORA ontology](https://www.ebi.ac.uk/ols4/ontologies/evorao) and [ICTV ontologies](https://ictv.global/taxonomy) to ensure that virus-related metadata terms are standardized and interoperable.